As a web designer, a lot of small business owners ask me advice on how to start a website for their business.

 The domain name is the name of your website and you probably want to call it as your business.

-If it’s a brand new website and you haven’t got a domain name yet, go for “new domain“.
+If it’s a brand new website and you haven’t got a domain name yet, go for “create a new domain“.
 Bluehost offer a FREE domain for the first year.

-Instead, if you’ve already got a domain name (for example you bought it from another provider) or you’re moving an old website, go for “i have a domain name“.
+Instead, if you’ve already got a domain name (for example you bought it from another provider) or you’re moving an old website, go for “use a domain you own“.

 Click “next” to continue.